DOI-ONRR/doi-extractives-data/_explore/revenue/disbursements.md

       </tr>
     </table>

     <p>In addition to the funds ONRR disbursed, OSMRE disbursed over $322 million from the Abandoned Mine Reclamation Fund in FY 2013 to 24 states and three tribes.
+The Crow Tribe received $1.7 million, the Hopi tribe $1.3 million, and the Navajo tribe $6.8 million.
 States and tribes use these funds to reclaim mine lands abandoned from mining operations prior to 1977.</p>

-    <p>In addition to these states, the Crow Tribe received $1.7 million, the Hopi tribe $1.3 million, and the Navajo tribe $6.8 million.</p>

     <h2 class="h3">Offshore revenue</h2>